-The Glorer Hut (2,642 metres above sea level) is a German Alpine Club mountain refuge hut at the foot of the Grossglockner in the Hohe Tauern National Park, Osttirol.
+The Glorer Hütte (2,642 metres) is a German Alpine Club mountain refuge at the foot of the Grossglockner in the Hohe Tauern National Park, East Tirol.

-A trail leads from Lucknerhaus, which is accessible from Kals am Grossglockner via a toll road, to the hut (takes ca. 2 hours).
+A trail leads from Lucknerhaus, which is accessible from Kals am Grossglockner via a toll road, to the hut (walking time: 2 hours).

 Walks and hikes in the area (walking time to summit)

 Further huts in the area, long-distace walking trails

 Mountain refuge near the Grossglockner German Alpine Club, Eichstätt Division Acting on the initiative of famous mountaineer and pioneer Johann…